bl-software/sim_rbco2/README.md

 Click "Run Simulation" big red button.
 Create a folder to hold the simulation data.
 Wait, files will be created, Matlab will launch, the sims will run.
-When the sims are complete, you'll see (Run 10/10) on the terminal, hit the "Fig 3a" button and it will create what was at one point figure 3a in the paper.
+When the sims are complete, you'll see (Run 10/10) on the terminal, hit the "Fig 10a" button and it will create figure 10a in the paper.

 There are many combinations and batch options.